 - You are a woman, age 40 or older, and have never had a screening mammogram.

 - You have discharge from your nipple, especially if it is a bloody or brown discharge.

 - Your symptoms are interfering with your ability to sleep, and diet changes and exercise have not helped.

-Your health care provider will check for breast lumps, and note the qualities of the lump (firm or soft, smooth or bumpy, and so on).
+Your health care provider will take your medical history and do a physical examination.
+The provider will check for breast lumps, and will note the qualities of the lump (firm, soft, smooth, bumpy, and so on).

-A mammogram or breast ultrasound may be performed to evaluate any abnormalities found in a breast exam.
+A mammogram or breast ultrasound may be done to evaluate any abnormal finding on a breast exam.
 If a lump is found that is not clearly

 Lentz GM.
 Primary and secondary dysmenorrhea, premenstrual syndrome, and premenstrual dysphoric disorder: etiology, diagnosis, management.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, Pa: Mosby Elsevier; 2012:chap 36.

 - Cynthia D. White, MD, Fellow American College of Obstetricians and Gynecologists, Group Health Cooperative, Bellevue, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.